TandoorRecipes/recipes/docs/install/manual.md

 exit
 ```

-Generate static files: `./bin/python3 manage.py collectstatic` and `./bin/python3 manage.py collectstatic_js_reverse` and remember the folder where files have been copied.
+Generate static files: `bin/python3 manage.py collectstatic --no-input` and `bin/python3 manage.py collectstatic_js_reverse` and remember the folder where files have been copied.

 ## Setup web services